stone-payments/stoneco-guidelines/backend/python/README.md

                       color, emphasis, highlight)
 ```

-The maximum of 79 characters was decided when screens where shorters than current ones.
-Actually some projects decide to increase the num of characters to 99.
+The maximum of 79 characters was decided when screens where shorter than current ones.
+Actually some projects decide to increase the number of characters to 99.

 #### 5.4.
 Blank Lines
 Surround top-level function and class definitions with two blank lines.